Detection of critical traffic situations and prediction of the crash constellation

 To take safety to the next level using autonomous driving, it is essential to activate passive restraint devices a few milliseconds before the accident occurs.
 Hereby, the decisive factor is the expected severity of the crash.
 It can be either the load on the human body or kinematic parameters such as the maximum acceleration during the accident.
-In this, the predictive crash severity estimation fulfils two fundamental functions.
+In this, the predictive crash severity estimation fulfills two fundamental functions.

 On the one hand, it decides whether airbags are needed in the impending crash event.
 On the other hand, a pre-crash triggering of irreversible restraint devices is associated with a high risk, as the vehicle becomes uncontrollable.
-Hence, a false triggering can lead to serious injuries of the occupants and must therefore be avoided at any costs.
+Hence, a false triggering can lead to serious injuries of the occupants and must therefore be avoided at any cost.

 Contact-based validation sensor

 One of the most important steps to activate any actuator system for vehicle safety systems based on predictive sensor technology is robust validation.
 A medium-term goal is a contact-based validation at contact time T0.
 This intermediate step would also ensure a smooth transition to activation of safety actuators before T0.

 A contact-based validation gives the system stability against disturbing influences by, for example, weather or ghost objects.
 In addition, incorrect activation due to other sensor problems can be avoided.
 Light and soft objects with a large radar cross section can deceive a purely radar-based system, for example, but are intercepted by the subsequent validation.
 This prevents damage to the occupants and other road users due to incorrect activation of airbags and the like.
 Further information from the validation sensor can increase safety.
 Shortly after T0, the validation sensor measures the position and overlap of the impact.
 These values are then compared with the predictions from the predictive sensor systems.